dmgrit/priority-channels/README.md

 ### Advanced use cases - dynamic prioritization
 - Dynamic frequency ratio selection from list of [preconfigured ratios](#priority-channel-with-dynamic-frequency-ratio)
 - Dynamic prioritization strategy selection from list of [preconfigured strategies](#priority-channel-with-dynamic-prioritization-strategy)

+### Advanced use cases - selecting frequency method
+- When using priority channels, the [frequency method](#frequency-methods) is selected automatically, but it can also be explicitly set to choose specific behavior and performance characteristics

 ## Installation